CasperAsblom/MovieFinder/README.md

 # MovieFinder

 ## Introduction
-This web application was developed during the course Knowledge and Data, at Vrije Universiteit Amsterdam.
-In this course, we were taught to describe data using RDF, query data using SPARQL, describe a domain by encoding an ontology as RDFS and OWL, use inferencing to infer new information, and to integrate multiple ontologies and datasets.
-The final project was then to build a basic web application that uses the semantic web technology taught in the course.
-I decided to build a web application that provides users with an easy and efficient way of finding a suitable movie to watch.
+In this project, I use semantic web technology (building and integrating ontologies and datasets, query data using SPARQL) to build a basic web application that provides users with an easy and efficient way of finding a suitable movie to watch.

 ## Screenshots